eecs280staff/tutorials/docs/debugging_guide.md

 Now, I can inspect the `summary` variable and see if my `summarize()` function was returning the right result.

 <div class="primer-spec-callout warning" markdown="1">
-If your debugger isn't respecting your breakpoints or the lines where it pauses don't seem to match your source code, double check that you've **saved** and **re-compiled** any source files you were editing.
+If your debugger isn't respecting your breakpoints or the lines where it pauses don't seem to match your source code:
+- Double check that you've **saved** and **re-compiled** any source files you were editing.
 (Some IDEs may auto-save or auto-build when you launch the debugger, but not all.)
+- Verify compilation was successful.
+(Otherwise, your debugger may launch on the last succesfully compiled program.)
+- Make sure you're compiling with appropriate flags for debugging (e.g. `-g` and no `-OX` optimization flags).
 </div>

 ### Conditional Breakpoints